How To Stitch Blouse

 1. Measure the bust, waist, hips, and arms to determine the desired size of the blouse.

 2. Create a pattern using your measurements and design.
-Use pattern paper to cut out templates for each piece, including the front, back, sleeves, and neckline.
+Use pattern paper to cut templates for each piece: front, back, sleeves, and neckline.
 Mark any darts or special details on the pattern for easy blouse cutting step by step.

 3. Cut the fabric using the pattern.
 Pin pattern pieces onto the fabric and cut along the edges.
 Use sharp fabric scissors to avoid jagged edges.

-4. The fourth step is pinning and sewing the blouse pieces together.
+4. The fourth step is to pin and sew the blouse pieces together.
 Pin the pieces together, ensuring the right sides are facing each other.
-Sew along the edges of the pieces with a straight stitch about 0.5 in (1.3 cm) from the raw edges of the fabric.
+Sew along the edges of the pieces with a straight stitch, about 0.5 in (1.3 cm) from the raw edges.
 Remove the pins as you sew.

-5. And finally, flip the blouse inside out, and trim loose threads after sewing all pieces together.
+5. And finally, flip the blouse inside out and trim any loose threads after sewing all the pieces together.

 3 – Adding Embellishments